learn-co-curriculum/dsc-python-loops-and-functions-lab/README.md

 ## Conclusion

-Congratulations, you made it to the end of another summative lab!
+Congratulations, you made it to the end of another cumulative lab!
 In this lab you practiced refactoring previously-written code to use functions, and using loops to avoid repetition and perform analyses of the whole dataset as well as certain subsets.